 I recommend the following recipe:

 The cap of this mushroom is usually tan but can also be white or gray.
 The flesh is thick and white, and there is no noticeable stem.
-They typically grow in large numbers and high up on the mature hardwoods.
+They typically grow in large numbers.

 Maine has multiple species of oyster mushrooms, but mushroom foraging experts say that the most delicious species are found in the fall, growing on sugar maple trees.